d2ep4k/Algorithms/README.md

 > The **Knuth-Morris-Pratt algorithm**, also known as the KMP algorithm, is a string-searching algorithm that looks for instances of a "word" within a primary "text string" by making use of the observation that, in the event of a mismatch, the word itself contains enough information to determine where the next match could begin, avoiding the need to look again at previously matched characters, the time complexity of the overall algorithm is O(n + k), here n is length of "text string" and k is length of "word".

 #### ALGORITHM :
 The algorithm is similar to Automata theory, finite state automata pattern searching.
+The algorithm consists of two subroutines :
+- pi funtion => calculates the LPS list for the word string.
+- string matching => makes use of 2-pointer algorithm to match/parse word string.

 FSM pattern matching:
 ![Patternmatching via FSM](./img/fsmPatternmatching.jpg)